 Certain directors have set a delicious pace for high-quality porn that is great for couples to watch together.
 Films by Tristan Taormino (like her Chemistry series) and Eon McKai always top my list for couples to watch together, but especially when one of you is new to porn.
 Before you watch an adult movie for the first time, read the article, “I Was a Porn Virgin: A First-Timer’s Guide to Watching Porn.”
 Candida Royalle‘s films have high production values — meaning good writing, excellent cinematography, great acting and hot sex.
 She brings a unique edge to porn with her strong emphasis on woman-centered sexual encounters and her own personal experience as a former actress from porn’s golden age.
 Her films are complete films, with narrative and girl-powered storyline, sometimes plot-driven and sometimes character-driven.

-The “classics” (pre-1980) are a great place to find porn that doesn’t play by the industry’s current standards of surgical enhancements, medical-grade closeups, or going-through-the-motions sex.
+The “classics” (pre-1980) are also a great place to find porn that doesn’t play by the industry’s current standards of surgical enhancements, medical-grade closeups, or going-through-the-motions sex.
 But then again, there’s all the hair, and the big earrings and the mustaches.
 Still, films from porn’s golden age have a refreshing sense of fun about them, are filmed well (for low budget movies), and were written with a wry intelligence difficult to find even in modern mainstream movies.
 Two great examples with really great sex are The Opening of Misty Beethoven and Outlaw Ladies.
 Misty Beethoven is a smart and funny take on My Fair Lady, in which an author working on a novel about a reluctant prostitute finds one in a Paris brothel and, with the help of his decadent friends, educates her in the arts of sexual passion and enthusiasm.
 The film culminates in a fantastic male anal penetration scene with two women — a “love sandwich.”
 Outlaw Ladies gets a five-star rating in every one of my categories, following the exploits of sexually rapacious housewives who make every man crossing their path into their own personal sex toy.
 This film is also infamous for showing Veronica Hart’s first anal penetration (ever!) — the scene is riveting, to say the least.

 Don’t care about plot?
-Pick up one of John Leslie’s Voyeur films.
+Watch scenes from John Leslie’s Voyeur films.
 They have no plot, just the premise that the viewer (camera) is the voyeur, watching through windows, sneaking into houses, or watching in rearview mirrors.
 Sometimes Leslie breaks the spell by directing during the action, but the sex is so incendiary (and Leslie recognizes that a starlet’s authentic orgasmic shudders are just as arousing as an in-out close-up) that you won’t care.
 The cinematography is fantastic, the lighting and sound are all natural, and so are all the actors — lots of beautiful women and men, all free of surgical enhancement.
 There’s lots of hot sex, never a dull moment in a Leslie film.
 My pick to get you started is Voyeur 13.